 Appeal of a Conciliation Court Order or Judgment

-To appeal a judgment from Conciliation Court, you must file the paperwork in the district court of the county where the Conciliation Court case was filed.
+To appeal an order or judgment from Conciliation Court, you must file the paperwork in the district court of the county where the Conciliation Court case was filed.
 More on how to appeal a Conciliation Court judgment

 Appeal of a District Court Order or Judgment

 If you already appealed your case to the Minnesota Court of Appeals or Minnesota Supreme Court and it was "remanded" back to the district court, you need to contact the judge's clerk or court administration at the district court with questions about the next steps in the case.

 Appeal of a Government Agency Decision